afraenkel/course-fairness-webpage/index.md

 ## Algorithmic Audit

-Write a paper that audits/analyzes an algorithmic decision making system.
-This system may be a real-world "live" system, a system/algorithm described in a publication, or a system that you build.
+In this paper, you will:
+1. build an algorithmic decision making system (in the area you wrote about in paper-1) and
+2. audit the system / study the impacts on the population on which it decides.

+The audit may lead to studying different approaches to potential unfair decisions by the system.
+Your analysis must at least 2 of the topics covered in the second half of the course.
 See the [assignment](assignments/algorithmic-audit).

 This project may be worked on in pairs.